pcmillerAcme/docs/index.md

 The API described in this documentation is available at [service.acme.codes](http://service.acme.codes) and [api.acme.codes](http://api.acme.codes)

-Please note that access to the full service requires a business contract with ACME.
-The example workflows here can still be used, but without a contract the responses will be capped to only be useful in a 'demo' mode.
+The example workflows described in this documentation will function for anyone, but the encoded messages will be prefixed to ACME's website in a way limits commercial use but still demonstrates ACME's realtime encoding ability.
+To encode messages without this prefixed demonstration restriction, a business agreement with ACME must first be paid for.

 The majority of API calls made available here can be experimented with by anyone with a browser.
 Simply try the links directly, or copy, edit, and paste them to create your own test codes.

-Please contact sales@acme.codes for interest in unlimited near real time animated QR code generation.
+Please contact sales@acme.codes if you are interested in purchasing bulk quantity near real time animated codes or QR codes through ACME's API.

 'QR Code' is a registered trademark of DENSO WAVE INCORPORATED